Modern American Maximalism

-A couple of years ago, we were invited by Interior Designer, mr alex Tate to collaborate on a remarkable residential project in Manalapan, Florida, an oceanside Spanish Mediterranean estate with an extraordinary past.
-Once home to renowned artist Orville Bulman, the house carries a creative spirit, a sensitivity to colour, composition, and expressive living that still lingers in its walls.
+A couple of years ago, we were invited by interior design studio mr Alex TATE to create two custom, hand-knotted rugs for a project in Manalapan, Florida - an oceanside Spanish Mediterranean estate with an extraordinary past.
+Once home to renowned artist Orville Bulman, the house carries a lingering creative spirit, with a sensitivity to colour, composition, and expressive living still woven into its walls.

 Following five years of creative exploration, the home is now complete.
 It stands as a celebration of individuality and artistry and we are incredibly proud that two Wendy Morrison designs were woven into its story.
 Both rugs were handcrafted at custom sizes in our luxurious hand-knotted quality, ensuring each piece not only fits the room spatially, but emotionally and visually too.